vakadu/itachiadmin/README.md

-# itachiadmin
+# jediadmin
+New Admin Theme for Kwiqpick

-For Preview clone this repository and go to 'dist' folder and open html files in browser.
+For Preview clone this repository and go to 'docs' folder and open html files in browser.

 ### Getting Started